Romney on Santos: ‘He’s a sick puppy. He shouldn’t have been there’

 Sen. Mitt Romney (R-Utah) told embattled Rep. George Santos (R-N.Y.) he shouldn’t have attended the State of the Union address, much less positioned himself near the center of the House aisle to shake hands, slamming the New York Republican as “an embarrassment.”

-Romney appeared to have a heated encounter with the disgraced freshman lawmaker as he walked down the aisle to take his seat for Biden’s address.
+Romney appeared to have a heated encounter with the disgraced first-term lawmaker as he walked down the aisle to take his seat for Biden’s address.

 “I don’t know the exact words I said.
 He shouldn’t have been there.
 Look, he’s a sick puppy.
 He shouldn’t have been there,” Romney told reporters after the speech.